 ‘You can’t have two weddings that are the same or else I wouldn’t be doing my job properly,’ she says.
 ‘So you really have to get to know the person and see what it is exactly that they want, and change the whole scenario, even if you are using the same colours… or trends – because ultimately, everybody goes to the same weddings!’
 And bride Lisa also saw this as one of the biggest pressures for her own wedding because ‘you see so many of them in a summer you want to be different, that’s like your main thing.’

 The overlap of invitees and the inevitable wedding spam all over social media means supposedly similar themed weddings have nowhere to hide in this day and age on the Rock.
 Lisa tried to veer away from the trends by adopting a DIY approach to her wedding, designing her invites from scratch as well as different decorations for the day.
-Contrastingly, Monica says this desire to be different is the reason why people will spend the extra dollar for a wedding planner or a stylist, to give a wedding the twist to set it apart from the rest, and to keep guests entertained at each celebration they attend that summer.
+Contrastingly, Monica says this desire to be different is the reason why people will spend the extra dollar for a wedding planner or a stylist, to give a wedding the twist to set it apart from the rest, and to keep guests entertained with the help of the best wedding entertainment Sydney at each celebration they attend that summer.